 Since 2013 there has been a general offence of fraud in Tasmania under s 253A of the state’s Criminal Code.
 This is the most serious of the fraud-related dishonesty offences in Tasmania.
 A maximum penalty of 21 years imprisonment applies although, in practice, a much lesser penalty is usually imposed by the courts.

-- obtain property from a person
+- obtains property from a person

 In addition to the general offence of fraud, there are a range of other, more specific dishonesty offences in Tasmania’s Criminal Code that apply in particular circumstances.
-These include: